-- Check the set-up dimension and adjust it if necessary [see nomenclature on the rear surface of the quick change-over unit]. - Align the flange with the clamping taper [ideally ≤ 0.005 mm].
+- Check the setting dimension [see nomenclature on the rear surface of the quick change-over unit]. - 6.
+Lubricate the product [see "Lubricating the product" chapter].

 11.4 Visual inspection

 Perform a daily visual inspection of the product to identify any damage to the product at an early stage.